Azure/fta-architecturalreview/articles/devtest.md

     * Standardise logs and metrics
     * Automate management tasks

-    Understand whether there is a clear view into the application. &nbsp; Can the lines of offending code be identified when an issue occurs, and can this be remediated quickly?
+    Understand whether there is a clear view into the application.
+Can the lines of offending code be identified when an issue occurs, and can this be remediated quickly?
 Or would a search through logs need to take place, potentially joining a number of pieces of application telemetry to understand the problem?

     > [What is Application Insights?](https://docs.microsoft.com/en-gb/azure/application-insights/app-insights-overview)
     >